You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 Be consistent with the hashtags you use.
 If your post is about sports, don’t use a hashtag that has nothing to do with sports just because it’s popular.

 Also avoid using generic and desperate hashtags like: #follow4follow #like4like #igers #instagrammers #tagsforlikes

 While it is true that these hashtags bring followers and exposure, most of it will come from bots, spammers, and uninterested users.
 This will definitely damage your progress in the long run.

-In addition, this can be annoying by some Instagram users.
+Additionally, these hashtags could be annoying by some Instagram users.
 Many of them can even report your account as”spam” just for posting content not related to a particular hashtag.

 Instagram only allows you to use 30 hashtags per publication, so be careful.

-If you use more than 30 Hashtags in your Instagram post it will not be visible to others.
+If you use more than 30 hashtags in your Instagram post it will not be visible to others.